READ: the full text of Dame Rachel de Souza's Longford Lecture READ NOW

 An annual award

-The Pinter Poem will be chosen on behalf of the Longford Trust each year from those published in Inside Time over the previous 12 months.
-The winner will be notified before his or her poem is read at the annual Longford Lecture in November, and they will receive prize money of £100.
+The Pinter Poem is chosen on behalf of the Longford Trust from those published in Inside Time in the previous 12 months.
+The winner will be notified before their poem is read at the annual Longford Lecture in November (in 2025 by poet, actor and former Longford Scholar Will Pendray, right), and will receive prize money of £100.

 “I had the inspiration that a prize for a Pinter Poem by a serving prisoner, selected by Inside Time, would be an appropriate way to salute Harold’s memory, his love of poetry, and the creative work of prisoners, all together.”
 Antonia Fraser